-Chaplains not only deal with patients and patient’s family members, they also serve those within their own organization.
-This allows for frequent interactions with their coworkers and their coworker’s family members.
-This became another frequently referenced idea among participants.
-Some representations of these encounters are included below.
+Chaplains not only deal with patients and patients’ family members, but they also serve those within their own organization.
+This allows for frequent interactions with their co-workers and their coworkers’ family members.
+Tricia recalls a recent encounter with a member of the hospital’s maintenance staff.

 “Last week I had one of our guys from maintenance who I talk to fairly regularly, I'd say once every two months.
 I'm checking in with him about his personal life, basically and his wife's parents have died in the last couple years, and I supported him through that.
 They don't have any children, so their dogs are their kids.
 Last week one of his dogs, his first dog that he and his wife got together, died.
 That was really hard for him.
 He told me when I ran into him in the hall and then he later came by my office and brought me pictures, and talked for probably about a half hour about some of his grief and memories of that dog and that loss.
-That was just last week…” [Tricia, Lines 98-106]
+That was just last week.”
+[Tricia, Lines 98-106]

-Tricia’s response helps support the responses of the other chaplains as she explains how important it is to have relationships with other coworkers.
-This was not a chaplain “appointment” to vent about grief and pain.
-Instead, that maintenance worker came to Tricia because she had been there for him during other significant parts of life.
-These positive work relationships allow for time of pain and grief to be alleviated by having a coworker to provide support.
-This is what Calan and Jared are speaking about when they talk of providing support and just “being there”.

-Another example can be seen through more of Tricia’s explanation of another incident experienced with a coworker who was in distress.
-She explains what they were going through and how they were able to be there for them.
+Tricia goes on to explain another incident with a distressed coworker.
+She explains what is occurring in their lives and how she has been there for them.

-“there was a staff member who was in crisis and that staff member's coworkers were really worried about that person and affected by his crisis.
+“there was a staff member who was in crisis and that staff member's co-workers were really worried about that person and affected by his crisis.
 Talked with them to offer support through that.
 Another example would be, one of my nurses who had a lot of trouble getting pregnant had a couple failed rounds of IVF [in vitro fertilization], and were about to use their last frozen embryo.
 Their last attempt at IVF, it was going to be their last chance.
 She asked for me to do a blessing for her on the day before her procedure and pray for her around that and I did that.
 She's having twins in a couple months, that's exciting.
 We really do get involved with our personal lives and they, thankfully, trust us enough to invite us into that and utilize us.
 We do that.
 I've done weddings, not many, but a few weddings for staff folks.
 That was outside my facility, that was for [our] organ procurement [department].
 Two of our folks in our organ procurement organization, actually.”
 [Tricia, Lines 108-122]

+Tricia recognizes the importance of building relationships with all organizational members.
+By knowing individual staff members, Tricia enhances her relationship when she talks to them on their terms and about topics that are important to them rather than just work or generic topics.
+In this situation, Tricia forgoes the formal chaplain role that accompanies an “appointment” to vent about hope, grief, or pain.
+Instead, the two staff members come to Tricia because she has built a level of trust that allows them to engage in self-disclosure about a significant life event.
+These positive, supportive experiences reveal the multi-faceted nature of workplace relationships.

-Although grief and spiritual care can be a common occurrence, other events may include simple conversation that allows the chaplains to connect with their coworkers through distracting conversations.
-In other words, they are able to have conversations with their coworkers about non-task-related topics and allow an escape from the work environment.
-Chaplain Todd explains this even in his own words:
+Although grief and spiritual care can be a common occurrence, other events may include simple conversation that allows the chaplains to connect with their co-workers through distracting conversations.
+In other words, they are able to have conversations with their co-workers about non-task-related topics and allow an escape from the work environment.
+Chaplain Todd explains: